sagrimstad/IDATA2304_project_g02/protocol.md

 Command-message send from control panel to sensors/actuators:
 - We need to specify the nodeId, actuatorId and what state we want the actuator to be.
-- nodeId, actuatorId, isOn "ON", "off"
+- nodeId, actuatorId, isOn "on", "off"

 Type of marshalling used (fixed size, separators, TLV?)
 The type of marshalling used is separators.
 Commas and semicolons To separate message and individual fields